Azure/aks-engine/docs/topics/azure-stack.md

 Because Azure and Azure Stack currently rely on a different version of the Compute Resource Provider API, you may find that some of sample [extensions](https://github.com/Azure/aks-engine/tree/master/extensions) fail to deploy correctly.

 This can be resolved by making a small modification to the extension `template.json` file.
 Replacing all usages of template parameter `apiVersionDeployments` by the hard-code value `2017-12-01` (or whatever API version Azure Stack runs at the time you try to deploy) should be all you need.

+Once your are done updating the extension template, host the extension directory in your own Github repository or storage account.
+Finally, at deployment time, make sure that your cluster definition points to the new [rootURL](https://github.com/Azure/aks-engine/blob/master/docs/topics/extensions.md#rooturl).